sellrz/ics427project/README.md

 # SELLRZ

 ## What is Complete So Far
-<li>- Initialized the Git repository.
+- Initialized the Git repository.
-- Utilized the Meteor React template as the foundation for our project.</li>
+- Utilized the Meteor React template as the foundation for our project.

 ## What is Pending